-Anyone interested in becoming a full- or part-time student must complete an "Admission Application" form.
-Applicants who have a high school diploma or the equivalent and those who have completed college courses must also have copies of their diploma or high school and college transcripts sent to Wor-Wic.
+Anyone interested in enrolling in credit courses must complete an "Admission Application" form.
+Applicants who have a high school diploma or the equivalent and those who have completed college courses must also have copies of their diploma or high school transcript and official college transcripts sent to Wor-Wic.
 Applicants are notified of the status of their applications within 10 work days after they are received.
 An "Admission Application" form can be found as the last page of this catalog.
-Applications are also available at the college's student services office, in the offices of local high school guidance counselors or on the college Web site at www.worwic.edu.
+Applications are also available at the college's admissions office, in the offices of local high school guidance counselors or on the college Web site at www.worwic.edu.